Coinbase vs OKX: What UK Investors Need to Know in 2026

 Does either platform offer proof of reserves?

 Yes.
-Coinbase publishes detailed financial disclosures as a publicly listed company, alongside proof of reserves.
+Coinbase publishes detailed financial disclosures as a NASDAQ-listed public company, alongside proof of reserves.
 OKX also provides regular third-party audits.
-Both are transparent, but Coinbase’s public reporting provides stronger reassurance for UK investors.
+Both are transparent, but Coinbase’s mandatory public reporting provides a stronger level of assurance for UK investors.

 References